RaymondNwambuonwo/Code-Differently-Front-End-Track/HTML/html-forms-lab.md

     - In the `close.html` file, display a message to the user stating the form has been submitted.

-Remember to stage, commit, and push your changes often.
+>> Remember to stage, commit, and push your changes often.
+Let Git be on your team.